Tag Archives: Allen Ravenstine

 “He’s not buried, not exactly,” Arunas said.

-“Sometimes the lights all shining on me, other times I can barely see, lately it occurs to me, what a long strange trip it’s been,” Jerry Garcia sang in his mid-western twang.
+“Sometimes the lights all shining on me, other times I can barely see, lately it occurs to me, what a long, strange trip it’s been,” Jerry Garcia sang in his mid-western twang.
+There was free beer courtesy of the Hells Angels and free food supplied by the Diggers.

-The Haight Street Diggers were said at the time to be a “hippie philanthropic organization.”
+The Haight Street Diggers were said to be a “hippie philanthropic organization.”
 They used the streets of San Francisco for theater, gatherings, and walkabouts.
 The organization fed the flock that made the scene in the Panhandle with surplus vegetables from the Farmer’s Market and meat they routinely stole from local stores.

 “So, do you want to go?”
 Arunas asked, his hand on the hood of the Karmann Ghia.